daniferna/first_demo/README.md

 ### Indexing the IMDB data

-We use the IMDB data available at https://datasets.imdbws.com, more specifically the *title.basics.tsv.gz*.
+We use the IMDB data available at https://datasets.imdbws.com, more specifically the *title.basics.tsv.gz* and _title.ratings.tsv.gz_.
 This dataset includes information as:

 * Title of the media
 * Type of media